stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 ### 5. Define your purpose/passion and visualize

 All men require a passion or purpose.
 If you have none, create one out of the things you like and love.
 Mine is building meaningful products that each tackle a problem in the world.
-I sort of lost this during the depression I was in but I redefined it.
+I lost this during the depression I was in but I redefined it.

 So write down your purpose/passion then write down what is necessary to achieve it.
 Dream big bro.
 Don't limit yourself.
 Once you have the requirements necessary to reach it, phrase them in 3 months time, 6 months time, a years time, 5 years time, 10 years time, and 30 years time.
 Here is where you need to be realistic.
 You can't be a millionaire in 3 months unless you have a millionaire backing you.
 Work tirelessly to meet these goals.

 Now if you have a purpose, visualize yourself accomplished.
 Think about how great it would feel and what you would have if this purpose is realized.
 Use your mind's eye and creativity.
+It might be helpful to build a visualization board that contains photo snippets of how you want to look, what you want to own, and how you want to feel.
+Use Canva, Spark Post, Photoshop, or even Microsoft Word to build it then print it and stick it somewhere within your field of vision where you can look at it almost all the time before and after sleeping.

 #### QUICK TIP: DON'T LET YOUR GOAL BE MONEY.
 INSTEAD, FIND SOMETHING THAT CAN PROVIDE VALUE TO OTHERS AT THE SAME TIME BRINGING YOU MONEY AND SATISFACTION.